wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 Age Advisory: 16+ (parent/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: eight Live Art & performance works with varied content.<br>Queries: please contact [Word of Warning](/) via <mailto:info@habmcr.org>

 #### About
 Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at [Emergency](/hab/emergency) — usually presenting a show the following May.
 This year we're doing things a little differently — Works Ahead: Radiator invites a group of artists to an incubator weekend, exploring their own Live Art practice.
-What may come of it — nobody knows… but join us here on the first step of the journey.
+What may come of it, nobody knows… join us here on the first step of the journey.

 [Works Ahead](/hab/worksahead) is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011; since 2012 it has offered over 35 small, supported, work-in-development commissions for artists.